AyeshaUllah/UnixGreenhouse/DEVELOPMENT.md

 ### Automated Script

 We also decided to make it so that the Raspberry Pi could receive and store the temperature and humidity data automatically.
-Our final project uses crontab to run our Python script every 2 minutes, and redirect its output to the CSV file.
+Our final project uses crontab to run our Python script every 2 minutes, and redirect its output to a file.
 This eliminates the need for the owner to run the system manually.

 ## Materials Overview
 1. Raspberry Pi 4,